 The blog hasn’t got much on it yet, and I’ve not had any time for it recently.
 But you can still check out the destination pages to get some ideas for places to visit in the future, whether that is in the UK or abroad!

 If you need to contact me, you can visit my contact page here, use the contact form on this page, or email me at [email protected].
-I will try to respond within a few days! (although I’m quite busy right now, so replies may currently take a while longer)
+I will try to respond when I can, although I’m quite busy right now and get a lot of emails, so replies may take a week or two!

 Yeah!
 I routinely post different types of charts and comparisons on Twitter!

 Also, Here is a link to the spreadsheet I use.
 Feel free to download a copy!
 It’s not very well laid out, and I’m normally messing around with something in it.. so if you see any random numbers just ignore them!

 There’s not much ‘new’ data on there, it is just the current stuff on this page and a lot of historical data.
 But I’m sure some people will have a use for it 🙂